ory/docs/docs/kratos/concepts/email-sms.md

 The configuration consists of:

 - `url` - the URL, which should be called (mandatory).
-It needs to be absolute, start with http:// or https:// scheme, and include path part - e.g.
+It needs to be absolute, start with http:// or https:// scheme, and include path part - for example "https://api.sender.com/v1/message".
-  "https://api.sender.com/v1/message".
 - `method` - the HTTP method (GET, POST, ...) (mandatory)
 - `body` - URI of a JsonNet template, used to render the payload to send